Valentine’s Day is a great holiday to use for a themed indoor cycling playlist and workout routine since there are so many songs about love.

 - Song 5: 45 seconds each — moderate, hard, harder and breathless intensity.
 You can add resistance, leg speed, sit or stand to increase intensity with each.
 If you’re using a monitor, you can ask participants to add RPM with each increase (approx. 80, 90, 100 and 110).

-The Valentine’s Day Spinning Music Playlist:
+The Valentine’s Day Indoor Cycling Music Playlist:

 - Call Me Maybe, by Carly Rae Jepsen [Warm-up]